gcv/appengine-magic/README.md

 They may still work, but appengine-magic does not provide convenient Clojure interfaces for them, and may lack mappings for any necessary supporting URLs.

-### Resource duplication

-The `appengine-prepare` task currently copies all your static files and other resources into the jar file containing your application.
-This means that these resources deploy to App Engine both as separate files, and inside the jar.
-This should not cause problems for the time being (except for increased space).

-A patch to the `appengine-prepare` task, with a safe rule to use with the `:jar-exclusions` project property, is welcome.